-Financial support for the following high school uses the same protocols for funding as any comprehensive high school in their school district: Highlands High School.
-The Independent School

-District receives federal, state, and local revenues and salaries of faculty and administrative personnel are funded by independent taxing districts.
+Financial support for Lytle High School uses the same protocols for funding as any comprehensive high school in their school district.
+The Independent School District receives federal, state and local revenues and salaries of faculty and administrative personnel are funded by independent taxing districts.
 St. Philip's College does not provide financial support for operation of the high school.
-Student tuition and fees are set by Alamo Colleges District, and St. Philip's College receives funding from the state based upon contact hour generation through enrollment in college courses.
-All institutional support expenditures for areas such as student services, IT, Dual Credit, and library services are budgeted and absorbed by the respective departments/programs operational budgets.
-The sources of funding for the program will come from Tuition and Fees, Ad Valorem Taxes, and State Appropriations.
+Student tuition and fees are set by Alamo Colleges District and St. Philip's College receives funding from the state based upon contact hour generation through enrollment in college courses.
+All institutional support expenditures for areas such as student services, IT, Dual Credit, and library services are budgeted within and absorbed by the respective departments/programs operational budgets.